Nothing Is Impossible

 We’re pushing relentlessly for what science and justice demand to prevent the worst impacts of climate change

-Just six years after Greenpeace set out on its very first voyage, Exxon Mobil began what would become a more than four-decade campaign of deceit and denial about the reality of climate change.
+Just six years after Greenpeace set out on its very first voyage, Exxon Mobil began what would become a more than four-decade campaign of disinformation about the reality of climate change.

 Among the greatest challenges of the climate crisis is the feeling that it’s a threat that has grown too big to solve.
 It can feel like climate chaos is hitting us from all sides.
 Where I live in Washington, DC, the summer heatwaves are making air pollution so bad that some days it’s recommended we don’t go outside to exercise.
 And those beautiful bright red sunsets?
 Not so pretty when you realize they’re the result of smoke blowing across the country from western wildfires.
 As Hurricane Ida just reminded us, the devastation wrought by climate change is no longer someone else’s problem — it’s hitting people in New Orleans and New York.